Driver killed in WHO vehicle carrying virus swabs in Myanmar's Rakhine

 "The WHO colleague was driving a marked UN vehicle from Sittwe to Yangon, transporting COVID19 surveillance samples in support of the Ministry of Health and Sports," it added.
 Both Myanmar's army and the Arakan Army denied responsibility for the attack and accused each other.

-In a statement, the information ministry said the UN-marked car came under gunfire from insurgents while carrying swabs from Rakhine to the biggest city, Yangon.
-The Arakan Army blamed the military.
+U.N.
+Secretary-General Antonio Guterres strongly condemned the attack, calling for a full and transparent investigation and for the perpetrators to be brought to justice, U.N. spokesman Stephane Dujarric said.
 Government troops and insurgents from the Arakan Army, which wants greater autonomy for Myanmar's western region, have been locked in fierce fighting for more than a year, but clashes have intensified recently.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)